CONCERN: Biceps Tendinitis

 Improving glenohumeral joint mobility

-Addressing scapular mechanics
+Addressing scapular mechanics and shoulder blade movement

 Restoring thoracic spine mobility

-Reducing fascial restriction around the shoulder
+Reducing fascial restriction around the shoulder and upper arm

 Improving rib and clavicle movement